alielw/APS-NGS-day1-PM/README.md

         samtools index 96I.bam

-* The copy the BAM file and index to your desktop.
+* The copy the BAM file, index and refernece genome to your desktop.
 You need to open a new terminal window for this.
 You will also have to replace $USER with your Sheffield username.

         cd Desktop

         scp $USER@sharc.shef.ac.uk:/fastdata/$USER/align/Quality_assessment/96I.bam .

         scp $USER@sharc.shef.ac.uk:/fastdata/$USER/align/Quality_assessment/96I.bam.bai .

+        scp $USER@sharc.shef.ac.uk:/fastdata/$USER/align/ref/Hmel2.fa .

 * Load the reference genome into IGV